RGT Cycling was acquired by Wahoo Fitness and rebranded to Wahoo RGT on the 26th of April, 2022.

 Below, I share my experience with initial setup, using the app, routes, etc.

 Instead, you need a power meter or a smart trainer.
-RGT Cycling has no algorithm to calculate your power based on your cadence, speed, and trainer resistance.
+RGT has no algorithm to calculate your power based on your cadence, speed, and trainer resistance.

 TIP: Do you want to increase the comfort of your indoor training?
 Get a cycling rocker plate.
 Don’t also forget to buy a fan for indoor cycling, or check out these bike trainer accessories for more tips to make your indoor training more effective.

-The functionalities of the free plan are limited, though.
+The functionalities of the free RGT plan are limited, though.
 You won’t be able to organize group rides or races, and you won’t get access to Magic Roads and enhanced training.

 Drafting is another area where RGT stands out.
 It is shown on-screen, including your watt savings, and works more realistically than in Zwift.